AngJianHwee/Floids/README.md

     ```
     *Note: `host.docker.internal` is a special DNS name that resolves to the internal IP address of the host from within a Docker container.
 This is generally preferred over hardcoding your IP address.*

-### Explanation of X11 Forwarding Parameters

-*   `-e DISPLAY=$DISPLAY`: Passes your host's `DISPLAY` environment variable to the container, telling it where to send graphical output.
-*   `-e DISPLAY=host.docker.internal:0`: (macOS specific) Directs the container's graphical output to the X server running on your macOS host via `host.docker.internal`.
-*   `-v /tmp/.X11-unix:/tmp/.X11-unix`: Mounts the X11 socket directory from your host into the container, allowing the container to communicate with your X server.
-*   `-it`: Runs the container in interactive mode and allocates a pseudo-TTY.
-*   `--rm`: Automatically removes the container when it exits.

 ## Running the Simulation